 100% confidential application

-A flexible personal loan from HSBC with a tailored interest rate between 9.5% p.a. and 15.99% p.a. based on your risk profile.
-Early and additional repayments allowed.
+RateSetter offers this unsecured personal loan with a fixed or variable rate.
+Receive a tailored interest rate from 6.89% p.a. based on your risk profile.

 What are the different wedding loans and how do they work?

 Couples looking for a way to finance their wedding have a few loan options to choose from.
 The option you choose will depend on your current financial circumstances, the way you want to use the loan, your outstanding debts and active credit accounts.
 Here are the options you may want to consider:

 Personal loan.As the loan will be used to finance personal items, you may want to consider an unsecured loan.
 These loans place no restrictions on the way you use the amount, so you can use some of it to buy a dress, book a venue and even pay for some of the honeymoon.
 You are able to choose between a variable and fixed rate loan option, and can usually borrow the money for between one and seven years.

 Line of credit.A line of credit may be an option if you are unsure whether you will need to borrow money.
 Lines of credit work by you setting up an overdraw limit on one of your active bank accounts, and from there you are able to access money up to and including that amount.
 You will be charged a set interest rate when you access the additional money, while you may also be charged fees to have this feature available to you.
 You can talk to your current lender to see if this option might be a good choice for you.